Matheus-OAMK/Rulers/README.md

 ## Description

-The aim of the project was to make a small scale web-application that users can sign up, interact, and store data.
-Considering the requirements we built **Rulers** a webapp where users can log-in, purchase cards, play a card game and store their cards in their own collection.</p>
+The objective of this project was to develop a compact web-based application that enables users to register, engage with the platform, and preserve their information.
+In accordance with the specified criteria, we have created ***Rulers*** - a web application that offers users the ability to authenticate, acquire cards, participate in card games, and manage their own collection of cards.

 ## The process
-The total project duration was 7 week.
-We started with creating a user-centered backlog and proceeded with defining requirements based on the backlog.
+The project duration was 7 week.
+Our process began with the creation of a user-centered backlog, followed by the establishment of requirements derived from said backlog.
 We followed Scrum as a project development system and used Hacknplan as the project development tool.
 Each week one of us took the role of Scrum master.
-We started the sprints by defining the tasks every Monday and ended the sprint on Sunday with a sprint review.
-We had a meeting every weekday, meeting durations were flexible.
+We started the sprints by defining the tasks ended the sprint with a sprint review.
+We had a meeting every weekday and meeting durations were flexible.
 You can visit our [hacknPlan](https://app.hacknplan.com/p/183399/kanban?categoryId=0&boardId=506202) to see the project development process in detail.

+### You can visit Rulers by clicking [here](https://rulers-sh.com/).

+---

 ## Tools and resources